Doc077/melonly-php/README.md

 #### `/melonly`

-This folder contains Melonly framework files.
-You don't need to edit anything there.
+This folder contains framework files.
+You don't need to change anything there.

 #### `/plugins`

-`Composer` packages are installed there.
+Composer packages are installed there.

 #### `/public`